AlexNisnevich/blog/_posts/2024-05-31-wordbots_postmortem.md

 ## <a name="what-went-right"></a>What went right

-* the concept itself (after all it was a strong enough idea that the vision was able to push us through despite all the obstacles we faced)
-* Sticking through to completion
+#### Sticking through to completion

+...

+#### Investing in developer productivity

-* Not being afraid to invest in dev productivity (heavy focus on unit tests, TypeScript refactor halfway through, massive breaking changes in how cards were stored in the DB when we realized the old schema wasn't working for us anymore)
+(heavy focus on unit tests, TypeScript refactor halfway through, massive breaking changes in how cards were stored in the DB when we realized the old schema wasn't working for us anymore)

+#### Soliciting feedback throughout

-* soliciting feedback / playtests throughout - many of our biggest and most important features were player suggestions!
+many of our biggest and most important features were player suggestions!

-* me working on the full stack, from client to parser (this is also slightly a con because it was a symptom of me not being able to split work / motivate others to work on wordbots, but a pro in the sense that as I lost steam on one part of the game I was able to shift gears to other parts)
+#### Me working throughout the whole stack, from the game client to the parser

+(this is also slightly a con because it was a symptom of me not being able to split work / motivate others to work on wordbots, but a pro in the sense that as I lost steam on one part of the game I was able to shift gears to other parts)

+#### The Wordbots concept itself

+And finally, I should mention the general concept itself for Wordbots – after all, it was a strong-enough idea that the vision was able to push us through to the end despite all the challenges along the way!

 ## <a name="what-went-wrong"></a>What went wrong

+#### Struggling with motivation

 * Struggling with motivation, thinking of it as an obligation rather than a fun project half the time

+#### Sticking to tools we knew

 * Sticking to tools we knew rather than doing more initial research (React?
 MaterialUI? ancient version of Scala used by Montague)

+#### Never finding a good way to split up work among a team

 * Never really figuring out how to make use of the many people I had / not doing a good job of splitting up work

+#### Not thinking about the new-player experience soon enough

 * Not thinking about onboarding / new-player experience until waaay too late in the game (essentially wasting our biggest playtest as a result)

+#### Spending too much time on dead ends

 * spending perhaps too much time exploring dead ends or not-very-useful avenues just by being driven by what's interesting to work on rather than what is important for Wordbots ("hackathon" mentality) - examples include automated cost calculation, the automated card generation thing for tests
-* ...

 ## <a name="final-thoughts"></a>Final Thoughts / Conclusions